ElaineArchbold/DataCentricProject/README.md

 The YouTube videos on the Tips page are taken from the Mrs Hinch YouTube channel.

 I used Photoshop to create the background image for Parallax one.
 I replaced the background on an image I found of ‘Mrs Hinch’.
+I also used Photoshop to edit all background images.

 ### Acknowledgements
 The footer and navbar were taken and amended from previous projects.

 I found the scrolling parallax tutorial on: https://www.w3schools.com/howto/howto_css_parallax.asp

-I found the lightbox snippet on the Portfolio page on: https://epicbootstrap.com/snippets/lightbox-gallery
+I found the lightbox snippet on the Inspiration page on: https://epicbootstrap.com/snippets/lightbox-gallery

-I found the snippet for the YouTube video gallery on: http://www.prebootstrap.com/bootstrap-template/video-gallery
+I found the snippet for the YouTube video gallery on the Tips page on: http://www.prebootstrap.com/bootstrap-template/video-gallery

 I found the javascript function for storing the shopping list on: http://www.marcorpsa.com/ee/t2641.html